christopherbantle/Shopify-Data-Lake/README.md

 Using a Kinesis Firehose to write data to S3, instead of having the data-receiving Lambda function write directly to S3, will significantly reduce the number of put object operations.
-In addition, this will provide the option to leverage Kinesis to perform data transformation and format conversion.
+In addition, this will provide the option to leverage the Firehose for data transformations, or data format conversion.

 ## Deployment